The List (The X-Files): Plot

 Brodeur puts the prison under lockdown and tells Mulder that Neech had a violent history with all three victims.
-Mulder believes that Neech came back for revenge against the guards, but doubts that Roque was on the list.
+Mulder believes that Neech came back for revenge against the guards but doubts that Roque was on the list.
 He requests that he be provided with the name of Neech's executioner, who turns out to be a volunteer named Perry Simon.
 The agents arrive at Simon's home to discover his decomposing body in the attic.
 Mulder confronts Speranza about the list, but Speranza only tells him that Roque was not on it.
-He claims to have seen Neech "big as life" outside of his cell.
+He claims to have seen Neech "big as life" outside his cell.
 Based on phone records, Scully theorizes that Neech's lawyer, Danny Charez, may have engineered the murders with Speranza.
 The agents interview Charez, who tells them about Danielle's relationship with Parmelly; after they leave, Charez is suffocated by a resurrected Neech.

-Brodeur visits Speranza in his cell, and offers to have his death sentence commuted in exchange for stopping the murders.
+Brodeur visits Speranza in his cell and offers to have his death sentence commuted in exchange for stopping the murders.
 Speranza takes the offer.
 That night, Parmelly visits Danielle, who has become agitated since Mulder and Scully have begun staking out her house.
 The agents now suspect Parmelly to be behind the murders and leave to notify Brodeur, who asks that Parmelly be arrested.
 Soon afterward, Danielle wakes up to see Neech standing at her bedroom door.
 She grabs her gun and confronts Parmelly, thinking he is Neech's resurrected form.
 The agents and a police task force arrive to see her shoot and kill Parmelly.
 Meanwhile, Brodeur—assuming that Charez and Parmelly were on the list—thinks Speranza has reneged on their deal and has him taken to the showers.
 Before Brodeur kills him, Speranza claims that one person remains on the list.

 Parmelly is blamed for the murders.
 The agents start to leave Florida, but Mulder soon pulls over.
-He remains frustrated, since Parmelly was on-duty during only one murder, and was not one of the three men who knew Perry Simon's confidential identity.
+He remains frustrated, since Parmelly was on-duty during only one murder and was not one of the three men who knew Perry Simon's confidential identity.
 He also points out inconsistencies in the actions of Parmelly and Roque, who was also assumed to be part of the plot.
 Mulder believes that Parmelly was not responsible for the deaths, and that Neech had indeed been reincarnated to exact his revenge.
 However, Scully convinces Mulder that the case is over, and that they should return home.
 Just then, Brodeur passes them in his car.
-Looking in his rear view mirror, he sees Neech, who attacks Brodeur and causes his car to crash into a tree, claiming his last victim.
+Looking in his rearview mirror, he sees Neech, who attacks Brodeur and causes his car to crash into a tree, claiming his last victim.